 system corruption, which are possible, especially in the absence of back-ups.

-Because our submit nodes are shared by many CHTC users, anyone with an
+Because our submit servers are shared by many CHTC users, anyone with an

-account on CHTC's submit nodes should follow the below policies, in order
+account on CHTC's submit servers should follow the below policies, in order

-to keep the submit nodes funcational and usable by everyone:
+to keep the submit servers funcational and usable by everyone:

 - Do not share accounts.
 We are happy to make new a new account for any user.
 Sharing accounts

 is against campus policy and, therefore, CHTC policy.
 Accounts that we notice being shared will be immediately disabled